-Bloomberg Distinguished Professor of English and Classics
+Bloomberg Distinguished Professor of English and Classics and Director of Undergraduate Studies

 Christopher Cannon works on medieval literature and, in particular, the emergence of 'English literature' as a meaningful category.
 He has traced that emergence conceptually (in the intellectual contexts in which it developed), philologically (in the history of English) and, comparatively (as Latin learning produced a 'grammatical' English and its poetics).